nico-fava/searchImages/README.md

 To use the application, simply enter a keyword in the search bar to find images from Unsplash.
 You can also view random images or click on an image for detailed information.

+4. Comment Feature: Allow users to comment on images, with data stored client-side.
+5. Favorite Images: Enable users to save images as favorites, stored locally.

 ```
 src/
 │── components/